-HE 18.1 Continue to support infrastructure expansion and to identify opportunities for County assistance with infrastructure improvements in specific areas, such as North Fair Oaks, including identification of needs and of external funding sources and other available resources.
-Continue to identify capital improvements to

-County-maintained roads necessary to support residential and other types of development.
+HE 18.1 Continue to support infrastructure expansion and to identify opportunities for County assistance with infrastructure improvements in specific areas, such as North Fair Oaks and the unincorporated South Coast, including identification of needs and of external funding sources and other available resources.
+Continue to identify capital improvements to County-maintained roads necessary to support residential and other types of development.

-Lead: Planning and Building Department/Public Works Department
+Lead: Planning and Building Department/Department of Housing/Public Works Department